-- 1. Believes that low code is about innovation and creative problem-solving, that it should be explored in educational environments and that is a powerful tool for multimodal content creation. - 2.
+- Believes that low code is about innovation and creative problem-solving, that it should be explored in educational environments and that is a powerful tool for multimodal content creation. - 2.
 Believes that technological skills are essential for effective citizenship and can lead to positive outcomes in educational, healthcare and business environments (e.g., fast development, scalability, simplicity, accessibility, low costs). - 3.
 Believes that digital literacy translates into efficiency, access to things, knowledge, fulfillment, and happiness in personal and professional life, contributes to academic performance and improves student engagement. - 4.
-Believes that health is the most important constituent of life. - Intends to further improve his/her digital literacy and programming knowledge to influence "STEM adoption" in his/her living environments and boost public health literacy. - 6.
-Is committed to develop further his/her digital literacy in order to communicate easily on any subject and has a positive attitude towards it.
+Believes that health is the most important constituent of life. - 5.
+Intends to further improve his/her digital literacy and programming knowledge to influence "STEM adoption" in his/her living environments and boost public health literacy. - 6.
+Is committed to develop further his/her digital literacy in order to communicate easily on any subject and has a positive attitude towards it. - 7.
+Is committed to use apps in his/her routine and to create new ones, broadening his/her knowledge concerning programming and ICT.